Consolidating your super means moving all your super into one account. It makes your super easier to manage, and saves on fees.

 Before you consolidate, pick the best super fund for you.

-You can transfer your super in a few simple steps.
+You can transfer your super for free in a few simple steps.

 If you're ready to consolidate your super now, go straight to the Australian Taxation Office (ATO) online at myGov.